Fix “The Site Ahead Contains Harmful Programs” Warning in Google

 1. Connect to your site server with FTP or SSH, or use cPanel’s File Manager

 You’re going to be digging through the files of your site, so you need to access them.
-I recommend using FileZilla, a popular FTP client to connect to your site.
+We recommend using FileZilla, a popular FTP client to connect to your site.
 You can easily see the site files, and open them up for editing as required.

 Alternatively, if you are comfortable with the command line, you can use SSH instead.
 There is also cPanel’s File Manager, if your web host provides it.